BDFL669/file-server/README.md

 # Confirm deletion
 $ curl http://localhost:8000/file.txt
 File not found
-📦 Tech Stack
+📦 Dependencies
-Node.js http, fs, path
+Node.js (uses built-in modules only)

-mime-types for content-type detection
+mime-types

-🔐 Security
+🧠 How It Works
+The server listens on port 8000.

+It uses the URL path to resolve file system paths.

-Only files inside the base directory (process.cwd()) are accessible
+All file paths are sandboxed to the base directory (process.cwd()).

-Requests attempting to escape this directory are blocked with a 403 Forbidden status
+File operations are handled with async functions and stream piping.

 📄 License
-MIT (or specify your preferred license)
+MIT License – Feel free to use, modify, and distribute.